Table of content

 Reduce business costs

 This is the biggest driver for companies choosing to outsource software development.
-According to research by Deloitte, almost 59 percent of companies outsource with an aim to reduce or control their costs.
+According to research by Deloitte, almost 59% of companies outsource with an aim to reduce or control their costs.

 Every organization benefits from reducing its costs: this frees up more funds to channel into other areas of the business (personnel, hardware & software upgrades, office expansions, increased salaries, etc.).

 Leading brands have embraced outsourcing for software development.
-WhatsApp, for example, outsourced the development of its iOS app to a freelancer but eventually brought him aboard the business full-time.
+WhatsApp, for example, outsourced the development of its iPhone app to a freelancer but eventually brought him aboard the business full-time.